liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 with a problem-specific treatment of the dominant sources of stiffness, in the form of a user-supplied preconditioner matrix [BH1989]_.
-We note that the direct linear solvers provided by SUNDIALS (dense and band), as well as the direct linear solvers accessible through LAPACK, can only be used with the serial vector representations.
+We note that the direct linear solvers provided by SUNDIALS (dense, band and sparse), as well as the direct linear solvers accessible through LAPACK, can only be used with the serial vector representations.

 .. index:: modified Newton iteration